4R Farming and Nutrient Stewardship

 We’re helping Florida farmers keep harmful nutrients out of our water.

-The Nature Conservancy works with farmers in Central and Southwest Florida to support the implementation of the 4R Nutrient Stewardship program to promote sustainable and effective fertilizer use to keep nutrients out of our water sources.
+The Nature Conservancy works with farmers in Central and Southwest Florida to support the implementation of the 4R Nutrient Stewardship program, supported by The Mosaic Company, to promote sustainable and effective fertilizer use to keep nutrients out of our water sources.

 What Are the 4Rs?